ImLavenderYT/Tombstones/README.md

 ### About:

-Tombstones is a Minecraft mod for Quilt that adds decorative (for now) tombstones into the game.
+Tombstones is a Minecraft mod for Quilt that adds Halloween themed items into the game.
-Currently in the game are the new "Headstones" that are great for a cemetery or spooky builds.

 ## Currrently adds:
 - Headstones
+- Candy Corn
+- Iron Fence

 ### More things planned in the futrure.